-Renewable energy facilities tend to locate, due to economic factors, as close as possible to existing electricity infrastructure into which it feeds the power it generates.
+Renewable energy facilities tend to locate, due to economic factors3, as close as possible to existing electricity infrastructure into which it feeds the power it generates.
 As Aries substation and the transmission lines that feed into it are major infrastructure connected to the national electricity grid, it can thus be expected that renewable energy facilities will locate around it.

-The facility that is the subject to this report is one of 5 photovoltaic electricity generation projects in the immediate vicinity of Aries substation, known to the authors, of which 3 has already been authorised and one built.
+The facility that is the subject to this report is one of 6 photovoltaic electricity generation projects in the immediate vicinity of Aries substation, known to the authors, of which 3 has already been authorised and one built (see annexure J).

 If all 5 projects were to be implemented the intensity of the visual impact, from a local perspective would be higher as the visual character of a larger area will be affected.
-The various solar arrays and powerlines will intermittently be visible, if the area is approached from the east, from the eastern boundary of portions 6 and 7, up to Aries substation; a 13km stretch of road (see annexure J).

 From a sub-regional perspective though, the 5 facilities impact on the same viewshed and will the visual impact not be significantly enlarged.